alterNERDtive/EDDiscovery-wiki/Translations.md

 This translated a PopOutInfo log entry into italian.

 Translations are grouped together for particular panels/elements.
 Not all of them needs translating, you may prefer to leave the more obscure bits in english.
 A group will always start with the same prefix, for example AddOnManagerForm.<id>

+# How to start

+To start, copy the example-ex.* files found in the exe folder to a new set of names, such as francais-fr.*

+Then start with the .tlf file and translats the generic UCs and the PopOutInfo.* entries.

+Run EDD, your language should appear in settings | Languages.
+Select it.
+Close EDD and re-run.
+Your translations should then be there - look at the panel drop down button on the toolbar and the panel names should have changed to your text.

+Then continue.
+EDDiscoveryForm and EDDiscoveryCotnroller are the next ones to do.
+Then you can pick off the panels at your leisure.
+The two .tlp files address the journal entries (affecting what's printed on the history panel) and the Materials/Commodity names.

+Once you'd done a bit, please submit them back for inclusion!
+Use discord to find out how.